 I'm loving my pressure cooker and am busy getting up more posts with tips on how to use it!
 Today I'll explain how easy it is to make pressure cooker broth, but be sure to visit this post for many more time-saving ideas: best ways to use a pressure cooker. 🙂

-UPDATE: Now the Instant Pot also comes in the 8 quart size!
+Here's the Instant Pot I am using and love it because it's the 8 quart size!

-You may also want to check out this one: Bone Broth for Rookies, and here's an excerpt from my friend Jill, who wrote that post — she answers the question…
+You may also want to check out this post: Bone Broth for Rookies, and here's an excerpt from my friend Jill, who wrote that post — she answers the question…

 What is “bone broth” and what's so great about it?!

 Bone broth truly is a superfood and it's just broth made from the bones–especially bones that have joints in them–from chicken, turkey, beef, and even pork or fish — I usually just make chicken and beef broth myself, unless it’s after Thanksgiving.
-(This is Kelly-read about when I first used chicken feet in my broth!)
 You can make it with a whole chicken including the meat (or meaty beef soup bones, ribs, oxtails, or a combo), OR you can save your bones from chicken, turkey, and beef ribs/other bony cuts (or get bones from a butcher).
 The joints and connective tissues are loaded with collagen and gelatin, which, when dissolved in water, is extremely soothing to the intestinal tract, and actually helps to rebuild a damaged gut.
 Bone broths have a lot of great nutrition as well, like dissolved minerals from the bones and nutrients from the marrow, that is very easily digested and absorbed.

 Pressure Cooker broth is so simple!

 - Bones — I get them cheap from our farmer, but you can also ask a local butcher.
-Or buy some here if you don't have a good local source.
+Or use leftover bones from your yummy roasted chicken dinner: How to bake a whole chicken.
+OR buy some here if you don't have a good local source.

 - A handful or two of vegetable scraps — it's okay if you don't have any, it'll still be good, but this adds another level of flavor and more nutrients.
 I keep a bag going in the freezer, and add to it whenever I'm cutting up celery, carrots, onions, or garlic.
 The ends, the peels, etc. all go in there, then I always have some for when I'm making broth.